Hillsboro, Oregon: Top employers

 Hillsboro serves as the corporate headquarters for Rodgers Instruments, Soloflex, Norm Thompson Outfitters, and Parr Lumber, among others.
 Fujitsu and NEC Corporation formerly had factories in Hillsboro.
 Hillsboro is also home to the Laika stop-motion animation studio, creator of the Oscar-nominated feature films Coraline (2009) and Paranorman (2012).
 In addition, Erickson Aero Tanker, an aviation company which operates McDonnell Douglas MD-87 jetliners converted for use as aerial firefighting air tankers, is based in Hillsboro.

 The Hatfield Government Center in Hillsboro is the western terminus of the MAX Blue Line, part of the Portland metropolitan area's light-rail system.
 The presence of MAX prompted the development of the pedestrian-oriented community of Orenco Station within Hillsboro.
 (See also: Orenco, Oregon.)
-Orenco Station was called the Best Planned Community of 1999 by the National Association of Home Builders.
-It was also named "Best new burb" by Sunset magazine in 2006.
-Hillsboro overall was listed on CNN Money Magazine's list of best places to live in 2010 for cities with populations between 50,000 and 300,000 residents.
-The city came in at 92, the highest ranking for any city in the state.

 Hillsboro's primary commercial cores are concentrated along Tualatin Valley Highway and Cornell Road.
 Additionally, the Tanasbourne neighborhood is a regional shopping area on the eastern edge of the city.
 The neighborhood is home to the lifestyle shopping center The Streets of Tanasbourne.
 The $55 million outdoor complex with 368000 sqft of retail space opened in 2004 with Meier & Frank (later Macy's) as the anchor tenant.

 The other large shopping center in the city is The Sunset Esplanade, located along Tualatin Valley Highway.
 In November 2005, the world's largest Costco, a warehouse club store, opened in Hillsboro.
 The store, with 205000 sqft of floor space, is about 60000 sqft bigger than the average Costco.

-Wineries near the city include Oak Knoll Winery, established in 1970, the oldest and largest winery in Washington County.
-Helvetia Winery & Vineyards to the north of Hillsboro started in the 1980s.
-Wineries to the south include Gypsy Dancer Estates Winery and Raptor Ridge.
-Local wines include pinot noir, pinot gris, and chardonnay.